zubayrrr/blog/_posts/2021-05-23-stop-using-whatsapp.md

 ---
-title: Stop using WhatsApp and switch to privacy friendly alternatives.
+title: Stop using WhatsApp switch to privacy friendly alternatives.
-date: "2021-05-23"
+date: 2021-05-23
-tags: ["privacy", "whatsapp"]
+tags:
+  - privacy
+  - whatsapp
+description: Some useful links to checkout to understand why you need to stop using WhatsApp and siwtch to privacy friendly alternatives.
+slug: stop-whatsapp-switch-privacy-friendly-alternatives
 ---

-# Resources

-Some useful links to checkout to understand why you need to stop using WhatsApp and siwtch to privacy friendly alternatives.

 ## Why you should stop using WhatsApp